 \section{WKB reconstruction}

-A possible form to address the inverse Schrödinger problem is to use the WKB approach.
-Suppose we have a hadronic Regge trajectory from experimental fits or proposed from non-holographic models that can be written as a function of the excitation number, i.e., $M_n^2(n)$.
+One possible approach to the inverse Schrödinger problem is to use the WKB method.
+Suppose we have a hadronic Regge trajectory, either from experimental fits or proposed by non-holographic models, that can be written as a function of the excitation number, i.e., $M_n^2(n)$.

-The fundamental question underlying this inverse problem relies on what kind of phenomenology is described from the large $z$ behavior of the potential.
-In other words, the large $z$ behavior will determine the large $z$ profile of the dilaton.
-In the case of the Regge trajectories, this is enough to describe them.
-The large $ z$ behavior in the holographic potential controls the Regge trajectory linearity and slope.
-The low $z$ limit gives the intercept.
+The key question in this inverse problem is what phenomenology is dictated by the large-$z$ behavior of the potential.
+This limit will determine the corresponding large-$z$ dilaton profile.
+In the context of Regge trajectories, this information suffices to describe them.
+The large-$z$ behavior of the holographic potential governs the linearity and slope of the Regge trajectory.
+Conversely, the low $z$ limit yields the intercept.

-We learned from the original Softwall \cite{Karch:2006pv} that the holographic potential large $z$ behavior controls confinement naturally.
+We learned from the original softwall \cite{Karch:2006pv} that the holographic potential large-$z$ behavior naturally controls confinement.
 In the case of top-down approaches, the equivalent of large $z$ behavior \emph{conveniently} deforms the bulk space and bulk fields to induce a mass of excited states dual to mesons, as in the D3/D7 approach \cite{Kruczenski:2003be}.

-The main idea is to extract the static dilaton from the Regge trajectory.
+The main idea is to extract the static dilaton from the radial Regge trajectory.
 To do so, we will consider a general trajectory defined as

-where $a_i$ defines a set of parameters, i.e., energy scales, that fix the units in the trajectory.
-For example, for heavy mesons, it is expected that trajectories do not exhibit linearity \cite{Chen:2018nnr}; or for large distances in Cornell-like potential, the emergence of a Coulomb-like spectrum is expected.
+where $a_i$ defines a set of parameters, i.e., energy scales, that fix the units in the trajectory and $n$ stands for the radial quantization number.
+For example, for heavy mesons, it is expected that trajectories do not exhibit linearity \cite{Chen:2018nnr}.
+For certain heavy-light systems, large distances in the Cornell-like potential imply the emergence of a Coulomb-like spectrum \cite{Chen:2018hnx}.

-As explained in Appendices A and B, the large $z$ behavior of the potential near the turning points can be inferred using the WKB approximation using one of the formulas of the RKR method.
+As explained in Appendices \ref{app-1} and \ref{app-2}, the large $z$ behavior of the potential near the turning points can be inferred using the WKB approximation through one of the formulas of the RKR method.
 Since the conformal boundary is at $z\to0$, for holographic potentials the turning points are $z\to0$ and $z(V^*)$ with the property that $z(V^*)\to\infty$, thus we have